 The ferry is probably the most obvious option.
 The two main ports of entry are St. Malo and Roscoff.
 Brittany Ferries offers a wide choice of crossings departing from either Portsmouth, Poole or Plymouth and sailing to St. Malo, Caen, Le Havre, Cherbourg and Roscoff.

-By car is easy also as the whole region is very easily accessible from all the Channel ports or indeed from other parts of France.
+By car is easy also, as the whole region is very easily accessible from all the Channel ports or indeed from other parts of France.
 The motorway network heading towards Brittany is excellent too, with two main routes as well as dual carriageways.
-The area has been in recent years well integrated into the French motorway network.
+The area has, in recent years, been well integrated into the French motorway network.

 By train is a great option.
 Brittany has a top rail network and Rennes, for example, is just two hours from Paris Montparnasse.
 So you can leave the UK at teatime and be in your Brittany home for dinner.

 By plane again is easy and you are spoilt for choice here.
 Several airlines fly to Brittany’s various airports from many regional UK airports in the UK.
 Check out Ryanair, Flybe, Aurigny, Easyjet, British Airways, all of which usually have regular flights year round to and from many airports in both countries.